 My inspiration and color pallet come from the Kansas landscapes in which I live and from my travels across the Southwest.
 As I travel I collect color and texture ideas for my next quilt, and I always return ready and anxious to transform my inspiration into a work of art!
 I'm pleased to share this glimpse of my journey!

-My latest fiber art creation will be sold at auction as part of the Salina Art Center's 40th Anniversary Bash August 24 at the Salina Art Center Warehouse.
+My latest fiber art creation will be sold via online auction as part of the Salina Art Center's 40th Anniversary Bash at the Salina Art Center.
 My 12"x12" piece represents a single tile in the mosaic mural on the front of the Salina Art Center.
 Click here to see more information and to BID to support this important fundraiser!

 Art Council of Dickinson County Gallery Show